sunfex/weighted-sac/README.md

 ### Description
 ------------
 A weighted version of the [Soft Actor-Critic Algorithms](https://arxiv.org/pdf/1801.01290.pdf).
-The code is largely derived from a [Pytorch SAC Implementation](https://github.com/pranz24/pytorch-soft-actor-critic)
+The code is adapted from a [Pytorch SAC Implementation](https://github.com/pranz24/pytorch-soft-actor-critic)

 We support four weighting strategies: